Top-Dev-Ops/2page-codeigniter/readme.rst

 What is 2page
 ###################

 2page is a traffic monitor web application.
-It was build using PHP CodeIgniter framework and mysql database as back-end, and HTML and Javascript as front-end.
+It was built using PHP CodeIgniter framework and mysql database as back-end, and HTML and Javascript as front-end.

 *******************